 - Cats need at least 50% of their diet (preferably 100%!) in the form of wet food (canned or homemade).
 Include a variety of meats and flavors to prevent finicky behavior and food allergies and intolerances.
-Cats who are overweight, diabetic, or have a history of or current liver, pancreas, bladder or kidney disease, should not eat any dry or semi-moist food at all.
+Cats who are overweight, diabetic, or have a history of or current liver, pancreas, cystitis, bladder crystals or stones, or kidney disease, should not eat any dry or semi-moist food at all.
 The low moisture and high carbohydrate content are known to contribute to these problems.
 There is no benefit to the cat from dry food, and many adverse effects on health.
 Dry food is popular because of its cost and convenience, but it is definitely not healthy for your cat to eat.
 (And no, dry food does not clean the teeth!)

 - If you must feed dry food, remember to never get it wet, even if the package says it’s okay.
-Do not mix with canned food, milk, broth, or water.
+Do not mix kibble with canned food, milk, broth, or water.
 All dry foods have bacterial contamination on the surface, and moisture will allow those bacteria to grow.
-Some are dangerous, and cause vomiting and/or diarhhea.
+Some are dangerous, and cause vomiting and/or diarrhea.

-Above all, supplement with organic raw meats (meat should be frozen at -4oF for 72 hours, then thawed prior to use; follow safe meat-handling procedures at all times).
-If desired, a small amount lightly steamed, pureed or finely grated non-starchy vegetables (they cannot be very well digested by carnivores otherwise).
-Dogs may be supplemented with tofu and cooked grains; however, cats should receive minimal carbohydrates in the diet.
+Above all, supplement with organic raw meat and organ meats (all meat should be frozen at -4oF for 72 hours, then thawed prior to use; follow safe meat-handling procedures at all times).
+If desired, add a small amount lightly steamed, pureed or finely grated non-starchy vegetables (they cannot be very well digested by carnivores otherwise) or organic baby food.
+Dogs may be supplemented with organic tofu and cooked grains; however, cats should receive minimal carbohydrates in the diet.
 Be aware that plant products tend to raise urine pH and may contribute to bladder stones and urinary tract disease.
-Other helpful supplements include Omega-3 fatty acids, acidophilus, digestive enzymes, and Vitamins C and E.
+Other helpful supplements include Omega-3 fatty acids, probiotics such as L. acidophilus, digestive enzymes, and antioxidants.